howardwu/biteasy-unofficial/README.md

 [See abstract-common-blockchain for API](https://github.com/blockai/abstract-common-blockchain/blob/master/README.md)

+## Test

+Run ``` npm test ``` to have [abstract-common-blockchain](https://github.com/blockai/abstract-common-blockchain/blob/master/README.md) run a suite of tests on Addresses, Blocks, and Transactions.
+The tests are comprehensive with complete code coverage - see documentation in abstract-common-blockchain for further details.

 ## Examples

 There are examples for using Addresses, Blocks, and Transactions, provided in the /examples folder.
 Each function includes a Mainnet and Testnet sample call and where possible, an invalid example is provided to show error handling.
 Expect all returns to be of the form (error, response).